darfink/chakracore-rs/chakracore-sys/README.md

   ```
   # cargo test -vv [--features static]
   ```

-When you run the build, there should be no *missing variable* warnings.

 In case you use a custom ChakraCore build using `CHAKRA_SOURCE/BUILD`, remember that if an environment variable is changed *after* running the build script, you